jundalisay/sp/content/en/research/ancient/babylonian/atrahasis/part-2.md

 I will shower down on you later

 [i.c35] a windfall of birds, a spate of fishes.'"

-He opened the water clock and filled it,
+{{< /l >}}

-he told it of the coming of the seven-day deluge.
+He opened the water clock and filled it, and told it of the coming of the seven-day deluge.